andreaskaris/blog/docs/networking/accept-source-routing.md

 `net.ipv4.conf.all.accept_source_route = 0` will override anything else.

-The documentation clearly stantes that this is a logical AND relationship: https://www.kernel.org/doc/Documentation/networking/ip-sysctl.txt
+The documentation clearly states that this is a logical AND relationship: https://www.kernel.org/doc/Documentation/networking/ip-sysctl.txt
 ~~~
 accept_source_route - BOOLEAN